RogerGrippo/-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Tidy data set description

-### The variables in the tidy data
+### The tidy data has 180 observations.
+Each observations has 68 columns.
 Tidy data contains 180 rows and 68 columns.
-Each row has averaged variables for each subject and each activity.

-### Only all the variables estimated from mean and standard deviation in the tidy set were kept.
-* mean(): Mean value
-* std(): Standard deviation

-### The data were averaged based on subject and activity group.

-Subject column is numbered sequentially from 1 to 30.Activity column has 6 types as listed below.
+The 180 observations are contain the measurment results for 30 subjects while perfomimg 6 differnect activities

+### The six differnt axtivities listed below:
 1. WALKING
 2. WALKING_UPSTAIRS
 3. WALKING_DOWNSTAIRS
+4. SITTING
-4. SITTING5.
-STANDING
+5. STANDING
 6. LAYING

-### The tidy data contains 6 rows (averaged based on activity) and 68 columns (66 variables and activity labels).
+Each subject is identified in the "subject" column.

+### The mean and standard deviation are calculated from the accelerometer and gyroscope measurements for each avtivty for each subject

+### The 68 columns descriptions are listed below:

 1. "activitylabel"
 2. "subject"
 3. "tBodyAcc-mean()-X"